Resources we’ve discovered recently (Mar 15, 2013)

 - “Probably the best sales manual ever written”.
 One of David Ogilvy’s first jobs involved writing the sales manual for AGA’s sales team.
 Fifty years later, Fortune magazine called it “probably the best sales manual ever written.”
 It’s extremely hard to get a copy of it, but this transcript has just appeared online.

-- Samsung’s and Apple’s offer in pictures.
+- Samsung’s and Apple’s product lines in pictures.
 This article isn’t new, but I use it whenever I recommend to clients that they should focus their priorities more.

 - A useful web developer checklist.